lazylowesing/Product-Overview/README.md

-Overall Goals:
+<h1>Overall Goals:</h1>

 1. Spin up two database options and compare performance against 10 million records.
-2. Experiment with various server configurations to achieve at least 10,000 requests per second for static files.
+1. Experiment with various server configurations to achieve at least 10,000 requests per second for static files.
-3. Design a structure that would support such an application.
+1. Design a structure that would support such an application.

     Date: July 23, 2019

 Challenges faced: Researching various DB options for the project, getting the component repos setup.
 After researching options for DBs, decided to go with MongoDB and PostgresSQL.